KuruTepeshi2/Randomwebsite.github.io/README.md

-# Random CTF website, i dont know why a make this...
+# Random CTF website, i dont know why i make this...

 As you can see, this is a random CTF challenge.
 Is has 3 rounds and it kinda easy for anyone who study Cybersecurity.